syj7421/Real-Estate-AI/README.md

 ## 💡 Motivation

 Many agents struggle to present location value in a clear, persuasive way.
-Amenity Scope aims to bridge this gap by combining maps, stats, and automation to improve real estate presentations.
+Real Estate AI aims to bridge this gap by combining maps, stats, and automation to improve real estate presentations.